What Are VA Loan Closing Costs? | 2021

 Third Party Fees

 The lender will request an appraisal straight from the VA website.
 VA will then select an approved VA appraiser.
-The VA appraiser will determine the value of the home as well as ensure it meets VA minimum property requirements for VA loans.
-Talk to one of our expert VA lenders if you have more questions about the VA appraisal process.
+The VA appraiser will determine the value of the home as well as ensure it meets minimum property requirements for VA loans.

 This fee is set by the county or jurisdiction where the home is located.
-Recording just means that the sale or refinance becomes public record, so that the county knows who is responsible to pay taxes on the home, which banks have loans out on the home, etc.
+“Recording” means that the sale or refinance becomes public record, so that the county knows who is responsible to pay taxes on the home, which banks have loans out on the home, etc.

 This is a fee that is charged by a credit reporting agency.
 The lender must pull a credit report to determine your past credit history.
 The report usually shows three credit scores from the major credit bureaus — Experian, Equifax, and Transunion — and the middle score is used for qualification purposes.
 If you’re wondering if you can qualify for a VA loan with your credit score, contact us here.

-The lender will pull a flood certification on the property to determine whether it’s in a flood zone.
-Most properties are not in a flood zone, but if the property you want to buy is, you will need to purchase flood insurance.
+The lender will pull a flood certification, or “flood cert,” on the property to determine whether it’s in a flood zone.
+Most properties are not in a flood zone.
+But if yours is, you will need to purchase flood insurance (see “Prepaid Items” section below).

-A survey company will surevey the property to determine where all physical property lines are on the property.
+A company will survey the property to determine where all physical property lines are on the property.
+This is not typically required in many areas of the country, unless there are property line disputes or questions about boundaries.

 Attorneys can help in negotiating and interpreting the sales contract as well as help with a timely closing.
 They are not required in every state.
 In states that require them, it’s best to call around and find an attorney who knows real estate and is not too expensive.
 Note that the VA does not permit the veteran to pay an attorney for anything besides title work.